Cryptocurrency Tax and Frequently Asked Questions

 • Both calculation methods can be used for filing the P.N.D.
 90/91 (Phor.Ngor.Dor.
 90/91) for the individual income tax only.

-• In case you have traded on multiple types of cryptocurrencies/digital tokens, the cost of each currency/digital token must be calculated separately in order to find the actual profit/loss for your investment in each type of cryptocurrencies/digital tokens.
+• In case you have traded on multiple types of cryptocurrencies/digital tokens, the cost of each currency/digital token must be calculated separately to find the actual profit/loss for your investment in each type of cryptocurrencies/digital tokens.
 After that, all profits and losses must be subtracted to find the actual profit or loss of your trades that you will be responsible for tax filing.

 Tax forms and filing